When your child’s heart is broken, a mom is there to pick up the pieces.

 10. “You are worthy.”

-Tell him he has worth and confirm for him he deserves someone who will treat him well.
+Tell him he has worth and confirm that he deserves someone who will treat him well.

 11. “Be patient.”